 According to the 2019 Age UK Loneliness and COVID-19 report, the pandemic has created a new wave of lonely older people.
 It also states that difficulties with physical and mental health can reduce older people’s ability to participate in community activities and can inhibit their ability to maintain or establish meaningful relationships.
 This can increase feelings of loneliness and make it challenging to manage or lessen such feelings.
 The report also documents there were 1.4 million older people experiencing the effects of loneliness pre-pandemic, with this figure looking likely to exceed two million before 2026.

-Each session is being organised by the Foundation’s Counsellor, Dawn Bere, and Heritage Lead, Clare Clarke.
+Each session is being organised by the Foundation’s Heritage Lead, Clare Clarke, and delivery is supported by our Youth Counsellor Dawn Bere.

 “Since the pandemic, some older supporters have not returned to attending matchdays on a regular basis,” said Clarke.